github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 that do not provide a stored installation ID, but is conditional and is not a required assertion.
 The test also verifies the `ghr:Application`, `ghr:created_by`, `ghr:Type`, and `ghr:Owner` tags used to discover managed instances.
-MiniStack does not currently propagate the Terraform launch-template `ghr:environment` tag to instances, so that tag is not asserted by this smoke test.
-The scale-down portions of the smoke test are temporarily commented out because of a MiniStack `CreateFleet` issue.
-The assertions remain in the script and should be re-enabled once that MiniStack behavior is fixed.
+MiniStack v1.5.10 propagates the Terraform launch-template tags to instances, allowing the scale-down Lambda to discover and remove each runner.
+The smoke test invokes scale-down for the webhook and pool-created runners and verifies the GitHub API calls and EC2 termination.
 The pool schedule is configured for a far-future date because the test invokes the Lambda directly.